Toby Keith: Political beliefs

-In October 2008, Keith told CMT that he had left the Democratic Party and has re-registered as an independent.
-"My party that I've been affiliated with all these years doesn't stand for anything that I stand for anymore," he says.
+In October 2008, Keith told CMT that he had left the Democratic Party and he re-registered as an independent.
+"My party that I've been affiliated with all these years doesn't stand for anything that I stand for anymore", he said.
 "They've lost any sensibility that they had, and they've allowed all the kooks in.
 So I'm going independent."
 He also told CMT that he would likely vote for the Republican ticket, partially because of his admiration for Sarah Palin.

 In March 2009, Keith received the Johnny "Mike" Spann Memorial Semper Fidelis Award during a New York ceremony held by the Marine Corps-Law Enforcement Foundation.
 The trophy is named for the CIA operative (and former Marine Corps captain) who was the first U.S. casualty in the war in Afghanistan.
-"Spending time with our soldiers around the world is something I've always regarded as a privilege and honor," he said.
+"Spending time with our soldiers around the world is something I've always regarded as a privilege and honor", he said.
 "I'm certainly happy to accept this award, but I won't forget for a second who's really doing the heavy lifting to keep this country safe.
 And that's why I'll keep going back and spending time with those good folks every chance I get."

 In April 2009, he voiced support for Obama on Afghanistan and other decisions: "He hired one of my best friends who I think should run for president someday...Gen.
 James Jones as a national security adviser.
 He's sending troops into Afghanistan, help is on the way there.
 And I'm seeing some really good middle range stuff.
 I'm giving our commander in chief a chance before I start grabbing.
 So far, I'm cool with it."